Xtro 3: Watch the Skies

-Xtro 3: Watch the Skies (also known as Xtro: Watch the Skies) is a 1995 American science-fiction horror film directed by Harry Bromley Davenport and starring Sal Landi, Andrew Divoff, Karen Moncrieff, Jim Hanks, Virgil Frye and Robert Culp.
+Xtro 3: Watch the Skies (also known as Xtro: Watch the Skies) is a 1995 science-fiction horror film directed by Harry Bromley Davenport and starring Sal Landi, Andrew Divoff, Karen Moncrieff, Jim Hanks, Virgil Frye and Robert Culp.
 It is the third installment in the series after Xtro and Xtro II: The Second Encounter, and is once again unconnected to the previous ones, other than through its alien intrusion themes.
 In it, an alien seeks revenge for experiments conducted by the American government on one of his fellow aliens forty years prior.
+It’s an international co-production film between the United Kingdom and the United States.

 Comedy podcast RiffTrax (Michael J. Nelson, Bill Corbett and Kevin Murphy) recorded and released a riff in 2024.

 Plot

 In a rundown motel, Lieutenant Martin Kirn meets with a reporter to tell what happened on his final military mission.
 Since at least World War II, the United States government has successfully covered up very real proof of U.F.O.s.
 However, when a group of U.S. Marines is dispatched to a deserted island to defuse an old ordinance.
 The military task force is not made-up of elite military units.
 Kim learns that Captain Fetterman chose the soldiers for the mission as they are expendable.

 Despite their inadequacies, they soon suspect something is amiss about the mission.
 They uncover unsettling evidence, old films documenting brutal medical experiments on aliens, and find one person living on the island who Fetterman wants dead.
 They then discover a lone surviving alien out for revenge, and a military intelligence plot to sacrifice them and conceal existence of the encounter.
 The military is concerned the shroud of mystery is about to be lifted and decide to abandon the Marines.
 The lone person living on the island had conducted experiments on the alien before the alien had escaped.